FALL 2023 Travel Course Offerings

 This course introduces students to the basic concepts and tools needed to make wise and informed personal financial decisions.
 The content of this course is presented from a practical point of view and with an emphasis on the consumer as the financial decision-maker.
 The primary objective of this course is to help students apply finance practices to their own life.
 For example, students will learn how to plan and manage personal finances, how to obtain credit to purchase a home or a car, and how to invest personal financial resources in stocks, bonds, and real estate.
 Students will also learn how to interpret financial and economic news that have an impact on personal finances.
 The travel component of this course will include visits to several cities in Germany such as Frankfurt and Berlin.
 During those visits, students will be introduced to financial institutions that are relevant for personal finance such as the ECB, the Frankfurt stock exchange, commercial banks, and wealth management and real estate firms.

-COM 230T Comm, Fashion, Taste: Florence and Milan Sugiyama
+COM 230T Comm, Fashion, Form of Taste (Italy) Sugiyama

 The sense of taste, whether it refers to the metaphorical sense of taste (aesthetic discrimination) or the literal sense of taste (gustatory taste), is a fundamental part of human experiences.
 This Academic Travel course examines various ways that communication processes shape our sense of taste in the contemporary society.
 It will explore topics such as the taste for food, clothing and accessories, music, and other cultural activities applying key theories and concepts of communication, fashion, and taste.
 Ultimately, the course seeks to develop an understanding of how interpersonal, intercultural, and mediated communication in our everyday life plays a critical role in the formation of individual taste as well as collective taste.
 In order to achieve this objective, field observations and site visits will be planned during the Academic Travel period.